SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-github.md

 [GitHub](https://github.com/) is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-Here is a series of rules on how to take the most out of GitHub.
+Here is a series of rules on how to get the most out of GitHub.

 Learn more about [Scrum with GitHub](/rules-to-better-scrum-using-github).